dmidlo/histdata.com-tools/README.md

 # histdata.com-tools

-A Multi-threaded/Multi-Process command-line utility and python package that downloads currency exchange rates from Histdata.com.
+A Multi-threaded/Multi-Process command-line utility and python ETL package that downloads currency exchange rates from Histdata.com.
 Imports to InfluxDB.
 Can be used in Jupyter Notebooks.
 Works on MacOS, Linux & Windows Systems.
 **Requires Python3.10+**

 **NEW:** Expanded API support!!!